Abu Musa: UAE claim

 The UAE took its sovereignty claim over Abu Musa and the two Tunb islands to a meeting of the United Nations Security Council of 9 December 1971.
 At that meeting, it was decided to "defer consideration of this matter to a later date".
 Iraq (Ahmed Hassan al-Bakr era), Kuwait, Algeria, South Yemen and Libya held the view that the territory rightfully belongs to the UAE.
 Since that time, the UAE has consistently called in public statements for either bilateral negotiations or by referring the issue to the International Court of Justice (or another form of international arbitration).

 Saddam Hussein attempted to justify the Iran–Iraq War by claiming that one of the objectives was to "liberate" Abu Musa and the Tunbs in the Persian Gulf.
-In 1992, Iran expelled “foreign” workers who operated the UAE-sponsored school, medical clinic, and power-generating station.
+In 1992, Iran expelled "foreign" workers who operated the UAE-sponsored school, medical clinic, and power-generating station.
 The dispute has also caused serious friction between Ras al-Khaimah and Sharjah on the one hand and some other emirates of the UAE on the other.
 Ras Al Khaimah advocates tough measures against Iran.
 Dubai, on the other hand, believes that the conflict is unnecessary.
 The present ruler of Dubai (who is also Vice President, Prime Minister and Defence Minister of the UAE), Mohammed bin Rashid Al Maktoum, has earlier stated publicly that "he believes the tensions over the islands have been fabricated by the United States".

 In 2012 a visit to the island by Iranian president Ahmedinejad provoked a diplomatic incident.
 Iran's historical claim to ownership over the islands roots back to the Parthian and Sasanian Empires, among others.
 Iran considers the island to have been occupied by the UK and refers to the agreement between Iran and the emirate of Sharjah in 1971.

 Demographics

 As of 2012, the island had about 2,131 inhabitants, making it Iran's smallest county.
 The city of Abu Musa had 1,953 inhabitants in 2012, up 248 from 2006.

-Most of the residents of the island speak the "Bandari" dialect of Persian.
+Most of the native residents of the island speak the "Bandari" dialect of Persian.

-Native UAE citizens living on the island allegedly face “great difficulties” with the lack of proper clinics and schools.
+UAE citizens living on the island allegedly face "great difficulties" with the lack of proper clinics and schools.
 Only one school exists on the island, and it is used by 150 students.
 Moreover, patients have to be transported to Sharjah to receive treatment, but that is sometimes not feasible because of the Iranian authorities.
 In addition, Iran allegedly delays or blocks UAE's school and medical supplies from entering the island.

 Climate

+The island’s climate is hot and arid.
+Classified as BWh under Köppen climate classification.
+The Island has warm to hot weather throughout the year, with all months averaging above 20 C, almost all of the annual precipitation falls during the winter season.